Arp-G/async-elixir/README.md

 # Async Elixir 🔮

-Welcome to the **Async Elixir** course repository!
+Welcome to the **Async Elixir** book repository!

-This repository contains the course materials for **Async Elixir**, an in-depth exploration of Elixir's concurrency features.
-If you're already comfortable with Elixir basics and eager to dive into concurrent programming and process management, this course is for you.
+The **Async Elixir** book is a deep dive into Elixir's concurrency features.
+If you're already comfortable with Elixir basics and eager to explore concurrent programming and process management, you're in the right place.

-The course is best experienced alongside the video course, which is a work in progress.
+For the best learning experience, consider using this book alongside the video course (work in progress).

 ## Getting Started

 [![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2FArp-G%2Fasync-elixir%2Fblob%2Fmaster%2Fchapters%2Fch_0.0_start.livemd)

-OR make sure you have [Livebook](https://livebook.dev/) installed, then open the [Course Overview](chapters/ch_1.1_concurrency_in_elixir.livemd) file in livebook.
+Alternatively, ensure you have [Livebook](https://livebook.dev/) installed, then open the [Course Overview](chapters/ch_1.1_concurrency_in_elixir.livemd) file in Livebook.

 ## Course Status

-Please be aware that this course is currently a work in progress.
+Please note that this course is a work in progress.

 ## Contributions

-If you come across any issues, typos, or have valuable suggestions to enhance the course content, please feel free to create an issue in this repository.
+If you encounter any issues, find typos, or have valuable suggestions to improve the course content, don't hesitate to create an issue in this repository.
+Your contributions are highly appreciated!